Fair-Share Allocations for Agents with Arbitrary Entitlements: Introduction

 The definition of APS does not rely on the valuations being additive, and is well defined for any valuations.
 Yet, in this paper we mainly focus on proving results for the additive case, leaving the study of more general valuations for future research.
 We start by making several observations regarding properties of the APS for additive valuations.
 First, we observe that it is at most the proportional share.
 Secondly, we show that while the APS is NP-hard to compute (like the MMS), it has a pseudo-polynomial time algorithm, while the MMS does not.
 We then turn to prove results about the approximation to the APS that can be given to all agents concurrently.
 We observe that for two agents, it is always possible to give both of them their APS, and turn to study the more involved case of more than two agents.
 Our main result is that for any number of agents with additive valuations and arbitrary entitlements, it is always possible to give each agent at least a $\frac{3}{5}$ fraction of her AnyPrice share, and moreover, at least $\frac{1}{2-b_i}$ fraction of the APS (which is more than $\frac{3}{5}$ if her entitlement is larger than $1/3$).
 Note that the fraction $\frac{1}{2-b_i}$ goes to $1$ as $b_i$ grows to $1$. \begin{theorem} For any instance with $n$ agents with additive valuations \vals\ and entitlements \budgets, there exists an allocation in which every agent gets at least $\max \{\frac{3}{5}, \frac{1}{2-b_i} \}$ fraction of her AnyPrice share.
 Moreover, such an allocation can be computed in polynomial time.

 \end{theorem} As far as we know, this is the first positive result that guarantees a constant fraction of \emph{any} share to agents with arbitrary entitlements.
-Recall that for equal entitlements, with at least three agents it is not possible to give all agents their MMS \citep{KurokawaPW18}.
+(See Section~\ref{sec:discussion} for clarifications regarding this statement.)
+Recall that for equal entitlements, with at least three agents it is not possible to give all agents their MMS \citep*{KurokawaPW18}.
 As the APS is at least as large as the MMS, we thus conclude that when there are more than two agents one cannot hope to give all agents their APS share exactly, even in the equal entitlements case, and constant approximation is the best we can hope for (we leave open the problem of finding the exact constant).

 The proof of the theorem is based on analyzing a natural ``bidding game", in which entitlements serve as budgets, and at each round the highest bidder wins, taking any items she wants and paying her bid for each item taken.
 We show that in this game, no matter how other players bid, an agent has a bidding strategy that gives her at least $\max \{\frac{3}{5}, \frac{1}{2-b_i} \}$ fraction of her APS.
 If the bidding game is used as the mechanism for allocating the items, then in every equilibrium (e.g., of the full-information game), every agent receives at least $\max \{\frac{3}{5}, \frac{1}{2-b_i} \}$ fraction of her AnyPrice share.